srujanreddyj/Data-Engineering-concepts/airbnb_capstone/README.md

 ## Exploring and Assessing the Data
 First step is to explore the data to identify the data quality issues like null values, duplicate data etc.
  * ```Calendar``` and  ```Reviews``` datasets are of good quality, but contains some null column values.
-If the listing_id and host_id are null, the rows are dropped from the table.
+   * If the listing_id and host_id have null column values, then the respective rows are dropped from the table.
-* ```Listing``` dataset is which contains a lot columns.
+* ```Listing``` dataset is which contains a lot of columns.
   * Making sense from all the columns would take time.
-In our case we going to use only subset of columns related to the goal of this project.
+In our case we are going to use a subset of columns related to the goal of this project.
   * Again this dataset contains many null values.
-Some columns with null values have been dropped completely.
+Columns values with null in listing_id, host_id have been dropped.
-  * After dropping the null columns, we will be uploading the full dataset into data lake so as to have the ability to use thew other columns that we weren't able to use in this project.
+  * After dropping the null columns & rows, we will be uploading the full dataset into data lake so as to have the ability to use thew other columns that we weren't able to use in this project.

-#### Decision Taken regarding Tools, technologies, and data model:
+#### Tools and Technologies:
 The tools used in this projects are notebooks, Apache Spark, Amazon S3, Amazon Redshift, Apache Airflow.
-* To explore the dataset, I started with Google Colab free computing resources with Apache Spark.
+* To explore the dataset, I started with Google Colab free computing resources and Apache Spark.
   * Spark is better in handling huge data records.
 Spark provides a great performace as it stores data in-memory shared across the cluster.
 * The data lake is stored on Amazon S3, an object storgae service that offers scalability, data availability, security and performance.
   * S3 is perfect for storing data partitioned and grouped in files for low cost and with a lot of flexibility.